mahishasivakumar/Ex.No.8/README.md

-## Exp 8: Exploration of Prompting Techniques for Audio Generation
+## Exp 8: Reproducing an Image Using Prompts for Image Generation

-# Name: Mahisha S
+# Date :
 # Reg.
 No: 212222040095

 ## AIM: